flyandi/react-native-swipetimepicker/README.md

   "minute": (integer) the value of the minute,
-  "ampm": (boolean) TRUE for PM and FALSE for AM, "text": (string) A prepared time string, e.g. 12:15AM or 17:30 "time": (date) A JavaScript date object containing the time }
+  "ampm": (boolean) TRUE for PM and FALSE for AM, "text": (string) A prepared time string, e.g. 12:15AM or 17:30 "time": (date) A JavaScript date object containing the time, "timevalue": (timestamp) The timestamp value of the time }
 ```